 \subsection{Notation and convention of signs}

 For any finite dimensional $\R$-vector space $V$, let $\topwedge V$ denote the top exterior power $\bigwedge^{\dim V} V$.
-We use the same conventions as \cite{EES-ori} about the following isomorphisms: \begin{itemize} \item Given a vector space $V$, we define $\topwedge V \to \topwedge V^*$ up to multiplications by positive scholars by
+We use the same conventions as in \cite[Subsection 3.2.1]{EES-ori} about the following isomorphisms: \begin{itemize} \item Given a vector space $V$, we define $\topwedge V \to \topwedge V^*$ up to multiplications by positive scalars by